typectx/typectx/packages/@typectx/docs/docs/guides/testing.md

 })
 ```

 **Note**: When you `.pack()` a product, you must still pass to its assemble() method all the resources it depends on recursively, even if they aren't used by the mock.
 You can often provide `undefined` if the types allow.
-For more complex cases, consider using a mock.
+For more complex cases, consider using .mock().

 ## Method 2: Mocking with `.mock()` and `.hire()`